rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ---

 Using `stegseek` I've managed to ascertain that the file `picture2.bmp` contains some hidden data based on the fact that it was the only file in which a seed was found.
 The encryption algo is what I think DES-3, so without the password its pretty futile but I'm trying to figure out if there's any way to extract the encrypted data.

+---

+Now, I finally have found the flag.
+For the passphrase, I had to refer to [this](https://medium.com/@quackquackquack/picoctf-trivial-flag-transfer-protocol-writeup-20c5d2d0dfdf) article.
+Turns out the passphrase was provided to us all along!